GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## Built-In Widgets
 Flutter widgets are built using a modern react-style framework which takes inspiration from React Native.
 The central idea is that you build your UI out of widgets.
 Widgets describe what their view should look like given their current configuration and state.

+Widgets are the basic building blocks of a Flutter app’s user interface.
+Each widget is an immutable declaration of part of the user interface.
+Unlike other frameworks that separate views, view controllers, layouts, and other properties, Flutter has a consistent, unified object model: the widget.

+A widget can define:

+* a structural element (like a button or menu)
+* a stylistic element (like a font or color scheme)
+* an aspect of layout (like padding)

+Widgets are themselves often composed of many small, single-purpose widgets that combine to produce powerful effects.
+They form a hierarchy based on composition.
+Each widget nests inside, and inherits properties from, its parent.
+There is no separate “application” object.
+Instead, the root widget serves this role.

 ### Views
 ### What is the equivalent of a `View` in Flutter?
 In React Native, View is a container that supports layout with <b>`Flexbox`</b>, style, touch handling, and accessibility controls.

 In Flutter, we have layout specific widgets like [Container](https://docs.flutter.io/flutter/widgets/Container-class.html), [Column](https://docs.flutter.io/flutter/widgets/Column-class.html), [Row](https://docs.flutter.io/flutter/widgets/Row-class.html), [Center](https://docs.flutter.io/flutter/widgets/Center-class.html) etc. You can also use higher-level widgets like the [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget which provides options for showing drawers, snack bars, and bottom sheets.
 Higher-level widgets are built from lower-level widgets using composition (instead of inheritance).

 **Note:** You can also check the layout widget catalog [here](https://flutter.io/widgets/layout/).